GSA/open-gsa-redesign/_apidocs/searchgov-results.md

   | limit (optional)                | Defines the number of results to return.
 The default is 20, but you can specify between 1 and 50 results. <br> Example: `limit=5`
   | offset (optional)               | Defines the number of results you want to skip from the first result.
 The offset is used for implementing pagination.
 The default is 0 and the maximum is 999. <br> Example: `offset=20`
   | sort\_by (optional)             | Allowed variables are date and relevance.
 The default sort is relevance.
 Add `sort_by=date` to sort by date.
+  | sitelimit (optional)             | Limits the results to the subdomains and/or subfolders provided.
+Multiple values can be passed using a space-separated list.
+Example: `sitelimit=search.gov/about search.gov/get-started`

 ## Expected Results